jillusc/Forum20_React/README.md

 Models and views utilise ownership and content validation and permission classes, respectively.<br>
 The submission of forms relies on validated data and error messages are in place for missing or incorrect data.<br>
 Axios is configured, using HTTPS for encrypted data transmission and enabling secure HTTP cookies. <br>
-A simple, custom 401 Error page was created to inform of such error and includes a link to direct the user back to the site.<br><br>
+A simple, custom 401 Error page was created to inform of such error and includes a link to direct the user back to the site:<br><br>
 <img src="README%20images/page-401.jpg"><br><br>
 <img src="README%20images/page-4012.jpg"><br><br>